computing-den/unforget/README.md

 *Unforget is made by [Computing Den](https://computing-den.com), a software company specializing in web technologies.*

+# Easy Signup

+[Sign up](https://unforget.computing-den.com/login) for free to back up your notes safely to the cloud fully encrypted and sync across devices.

 # Optional installation

 Use it directly in your browser or install: